Friendlyjordies: 2020–2022: John Barilaro

 In a political commentary video uploaded 29 June 2020, Shanks included an impersonation of John Barilaro, Deputy Premier of New South Wales, which Barilaro described as "very offensive" and "full of racist undertones".
 Shanks subsequently filmed a video inside a rental property owned by Barilaro, accusing him of corruption and environmental vandalism.
-In May 2021 Shanks published a letter sent by Barilaro in December of a threat to sue for defamation.
+In May 2021, Shanks published a letter sent by Barilaro in December 2020, in which Barilaro threatened to sue for defamation.
 In response, Shanks turned up dressed as the video game character Luigi at a National Party event at Macquarie University where Barilaro was giving a speech.
 Barilaro lodged defamation proceedings against Shanks on 27 May 2021.
-On 8 July Shanks' legal team responded by filing a truth defence, supported by an honest opinion defence for a subset of claims.
+On 8 July 2021, Shanks's legal team responded by filing a truth defence, supported by an honest opinion defence for a subset of claims.

-In June 2021, friendlyjordies producer Kristo Langker was arrested by officers from the Fixated Persons Unit (FPU), a specialised counterterrorism police unit who often targets lone wolf terrorists, established in response to the 2014 Lindt Cafe siege.
-Langker was charged with two counts of stalking and intimidating Barilaro after Langker had approached Barilaro at a National Party event with Shanks and on another occasion, where Langker had approached Barilaro while Langker was heading to his university.
+In June 2021, friendlyjordies producer Kristo Langker was arrested by officers from the Fixated Persons Unit (FPU), a specialised counterterrorism police unit, established in response to the 2014 Lindt Cafe siege, that often targets lone wolf terrorists.
+Langker was charged with two counts of stalking and intimidating Barilaro after Langker had approached Barilaro at a National Party event with Shanks and on a separate occasion when Langker encountered Barilaro while on his way to his own university.
 Langker's lawyer Mark Davis contested the police's accounts, and he denounced the timing of the arrest being soon after the defamation lawsuit commenced and criticised the use of the FPU.
-In August 2021 it was revealed that Barilaro had been in contact with the FPU regarding Shanks for at least six months prior to Langker's arrest.
-This contradicted what Barilaro had earlier told Sky News Australia host Tom Connell, saying that he had not requested the FPU become involved in the matter.
-In October 2021 John Barilaro resigned as Deputy Premier of New South Wales and as the member for Monaro, citing his defamation case against Shanks as a "big reason" for the decision.
+In August 2021, it was revealed that Barilaro had been in contact with the FPU regarding Shanks for at least six months prior to Langker's arrest.
+This contradicted Barilaro's earlier claim to Sky News Australia host Tom Connell that he had not requested the FPU become involved.
+In October 2021, John Barilaro resigned as Deputy Premier of New South Wales and as the member for Monaro, citing his defamation case against Shanks as a "big reason" for the decision.